kiaram2249/apcsa-freedom-project/blog/entry06.md

 The Freedom Project allowed me to combine everything I learned throughout the year into one final product.
 Building a game from scratch with Robert required creativity, planning, and persistence.
 It also taught me and Robert valuable time-management skills because we had to balance learning a new tool while continuing to develop and improve our project.
 However, throughout the process I documented my progress, and reflected on challenges.

+### EXPO

+Doing the EXPO this year made me nervous, even though I have presented projects before.
+No matter how much I prepare, I still get knots before talking to judges and visitors about my work.
+I think a big part of it is wanting to do well and making sure I can explain everything clearly.
+Robert and I were a little nervous, especially because we didn't spent so much time working on our Freedom Project.